International Study Options

 Semester in Accra and KumasiStudents may spend a semester in Ghana with the School for International Training.
 This program focuses on the arts culture of Ghana and culminates in a four-week independent study project in which each student pursues a topic of his or her choice.
 The semester in Ghana offers students a unique opportunity to learn about Ghanaian arts and culture in depth, and more broadly, West Africa.
 The program includes a homestay component, intensive language study, and thematic and field study seminars.
 Students travel extensively within Ghana, although most of the course work and the homestays are located in the cities of Accra and Kumasi.

 Semester or Year in AthensStudents may spend a semester or year in Athens, Greece, where the ancient world comes alive.
 A vibrant capital city, Athens is a center of international business and the hub of an efficient and extensive transportation system which makes the beauty of Greece readily accessible.
 All students are required to enroll in either modern or classical Greek as one of their five courses.
 The curriculum is organized into two tracks: Ancient Greek Civilization and Mediterranean Studies.
-Students live in simply furnished apartments which usually contain 2-3 double study-bedrooms, a small common area, kitchen and bath, and accommodate 4-6 students.
+Students live in simply furnished apartments with other American students.

 Semester or Year in GalwayStudents may spend a semester or year studying at the National University of Ireland, Galway.
 Located in western Ireland, Galway is the third largest city in the Republic of Ireland and plays a dynamic and pioneering role in theatre, arts and culture.
-Students may enroll in five to seven courses in a wide variety of fields including arts and letters, commerce, sciences and engineering.
-Students typically take five to seven courses per semester.
-Students arrange their own housing in Galway.
+Students may take courses in a wide variety of fields including arts and letters, commerce, sciences and engineering.
+Students are directly enrolled in the university and typically take six courses per semester alongside Irish students.